Healthdirect Free Australian health advice you can count on.

 • considering relationships to be more intimate than they actually are

 Many people have some of these traits but are still able to function normally and do not have a personality disorder.
-A personality disorder is a long-term pattern of behaviour, thinking and emotions that causes distress to the person or those around them, and makes it difficult for the person to function in everyday life.
+A personality disorder is a long-term pattern of behaviour, thinking and emotions that causes distress to the person or those around them.
+This makes it difficult for the person to function in everyday life.

 People with personality disorders find it hard to change their behaviour or adapt to different situations.
-They may have trouble forming positive relationships with others or sustaining a job.
+They may have trouble:

 When should I see my doctor?

-Get more information here on how to access mental health services in Australia.
+Find out more about how to access mental health services in Australia.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.